ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/index.rst

        Learn how to import data in DPF from csv file

     .. grid-item-card:: Represent your data in DPF
-       :link: ref_tutorials
+       :link: ref_tutorials_represent_data_on_dpf
        :link-type: ref
        :text-align: center

-       Learn how to represent your manual input data in a DPF data storage structure
+       Learn how to represent your manual input data in a DPF data storage structures

 From result files
 *****************